 Possibly from our pictures you can't tell just how steep the famously steep roads of San Francisco are.
 Man they're steep, feels like 45 degrees or more.
 If you can't do hill starts, don't try and drive there.
 Seems an insane place to have a bike race, but that's what they did, the San Francisco Grand Prix closed down the town while were there...

 A final highlight of our trip to San Fran (I didn't think I enjoyed it as much as this!) was our fire engine tour of San Francisco.
 We got to put on fire-fighter uniforms and see the sites of the city (including going over the Golden Gate Bridge) on a Big Mack Shiny Red Fire Engine.
 Much recommended, the people who run it are a bit eccentric, and they like to sing all the way around the tour.
 Anyway, pictures of what to expect at fireenginetours.com, and more in our pictures of San Fran.

 On to Monterey!

-Paul Clarke's weblog - I live in Hythe in Kent.
-Married to Clare + father to two, I'm a full-stack web engineer, + I do mostly js / nodejs, some ruby, python, php ect ect.
+Paul Clarke's weblog - I live in Hythe in the deep South.
+Married + father to two, I'm a full-stack web engineer, + I do mostly js / nodejs, some ruby, python, php ect ect.
 I like pubs, parkrun, eating, home-automation and other diy jiggery-pokery, history, family tree stuff, Television, squirrels, pirates, lego, and TIME TRAVEL.